Daltraxx/ravenous/README.md

 - Node Project Manager version 5.2 or higher
 - A Yelp API key.
 The key should be pasted into the empty string after `'Bearer'` in the `apiKey` variable at the top of `/src/utils/Yelp.js`.
+- Use of a service such as https://cors-anywhere.herokuapp.com/corsdemo to get past CORS restrictions when querying Yelp API through the browser.

 ### Executing Program